babelouest/glewlwyd/docs/INSTALL.md

 - `docs/database/init.sqlite3.sql`
 - `docs/database/init.postgre.sql`

+:warning: Remember to use script that correspond to your Glewlwyd version :warning:

 Note: PostgreSQL requires the extension `pgcrypto` enabled to encrypt users and clients passwords.

 For example, initialise a MariaDB database: